Roseville Library Renovations Bring New Energy, Community Spaces

 “The library’s transformation breathes new life into the space,” Nye said.
 “The redesign also features a new circulation desk, engaging ‘Kids Castle,’ and custom bookshelves designed to resemble a small village for the children.”

-Nye explained that the renovations will include updated flooring, wall treatments, ceiling finishes, and essential upgrades to the electrical, lighting, and HVAC systems.
+Nye explained that the renovations included updated flooring, wall treatments, ceiling finishes, and essential upgrades to the electrical, lighting, and HVAC systems.
 One standout addition is the custom wallpaper created with vintage Roseville imagery, which she described as “bringing history and character to the walls throughout the space.”

 The project builds on a long-standing relationship between AEW and the library.
 In the past five years, the firm has helped the library improve entrance visibility with a new canopy and developed schematic designs that envisioned expanded study and meeting facilities, a lounge space, distinct reading zones, and a refreshed children’s area.
-Many of those ideas are now coming to life via the current renovation.
+Many of those ideas came to life via the current renovation.

-For Library Director Jackie Harvey, the need for change had become increasingly clear.
+For Library Director Jackie Harvey, the need for change became increasingly clear.

 “The Roseville Public Library had not been updated at all since the library addition was built in 1996,” she noted.